-Below are online course options that will meet a core requirement for an Associate of Arts (AA) Degree at DMACC.
+In the link below you will find online course options that will meet core requirements for an Associate of Arts degree at DMACC.
 If you are planning to attend a college other than DMACC after high school graduation, you will want to discuss coursework with that future institution early in the process to maximize credit transferability.
-Courses below that are marked with an asterisk \ also meet the criteria to transfer as a core course at all 3 Regent Universities (Iowa, ISU, and UNI).
-If a course does not have an \, it could still transfer to a regent or other institution but wasn't identified at all 3 collectively.
-Please visit our website at www.dmacc.edu for course descriptions.